The Shiloh Shepherd is a giant, calm, family loving companion who will wrap you around their rather large paw!

 A fully grown male will typically consume 8 cups of high quality kibble which should be formulated for large-breeds to reach their calorie intake.

-In order to check you are feeding your pooch the right amount, you can visibly check his weight.
+In order to check you are feeding your Shiloh Shepherd the right amount, you can visibly check his weight.
 You should be able to see a waistline, feel the ribs and, from a birds eye view, your dog should have an hourglass outline.
 If you have any concerns with feeding or whether your dog is the correct weight, you should speak with your veterinarian.

 Their herding instincts make them excellent partners in the agility arena; so once they have reached full maturity (18 months to 2 years old) this is also something you can do to keep them physically and mentally occupied.